 APQP provides a structure for planning, defining, and completing necessary activities to produce products that are on-target for customer needs and expectations.
 The program requires the use of standard quality tools, such as FMEA, SPC, PPAP, and comprehensive control plans for effectiveness.

 For manufacturers, the incentive for using an APQP is the potential to achieve a successful product launch in which product and process risks are minimized and competitiveness is improved.

+Take a deeper dive into APQP.
 Watch our webinar How to Implement APQP Right: the Process & the Benefits.